PGCE in Secondary Design and Technology/DATA accredited. DfES: RP 00/35990(01/08/2001).

 After School Arts and Craft Clubs

-Using my teaching skills I am planning, delivering and recording an extensive programme of arts activities to KS1 and KS2 children in local primary schools.
+Using my teaching skills in planning, delivering and recording an extensive programme of arts activities to KS1 and KS2 children in local primary schools.
 Termly newsletters are sent out to parents detailing the projects covered and skills acquired.

 Valley Park Community School (01/01 – 03/02) Design and Technology Teacher